grassroot-software/grassroot_curriculum/foundations/installations/installation_overview.md

 #### macOS

 If you're using a Mac, you're in great shape.
-The Odin Project instructions assume a Unix-based system.
+The Grassroot Project instructions assume a Unix-based system.
 By installing just a few programs, you will be up and running with your education in no time!

 #### Linux (Official Ubuntu Flavors)